arnesanches/plotly-insights/README.md

 ## How to Run the Code

 1. **Prerequisites**:
    Ensure Python is installed on your machine, along with the libraries used in the project, such as `pandas` and `plotly`.
-You can download the latest version of Python at [https://www.python.org/downloads/](https://www.python.org/downloads/).
+-  You can download the latest version of Python at [https://www.python.org/downloads/](https://www.python.org/downloads/).
+-  After installing Python, open the terminal or command prompt and run the following commands to install the required libraries:
+    ```bash
+    pip install pandas plotly
+    ```
 2. **Running the Notebook**:
    Open the `plotly_insights.ipynb` file in a Jupyter-compatible environment.
 Execute the cells in sequence to perform the analysis.